kaspervdv125/QuizletButNotAScam/README.md

   - When creating a learset, you can press Insert to add a line and Del to remove a line.
   - Del always removes the lowest line, so if you want to remove line 3 for example, and you're on line 13, it would likely be easier to do this in the file when you save the learnset.
   - If you enter the same term on 2 different lines, things will break.
 This is an issue that will be fixed, but for now just avoid having 2 of the same terms.
-  - In the same area, when pressing Home when no textfields are selected saves the current learnset to a file stored in the program's folder.
+  - In the same area, when pressing Home when no textfields are selected saves the current learnset to a file stored in the program's _Data folder.
   - If you want to change the title of a learnset after it has been saved, change both the file's name and the text between <title> and </title>.
   - While learning a set, you can press Home to change if the term or the definition gets asked.